 Because of the prodrug nature of THC-O — there’s a noticeable delay in the onset of effects for this substance.
 While delta 9 THC usually takes about 15 to 30 minutes to kick in (oral), THC-O can take up to an hour before the effects are felt.

 When smoking or vaping, delta 9 or delta 8 THC usually kicks in within just a few minutes, but THC-O can take up to 20 minutes.

 Once the effects start to appear, the come-on is exceptionally fast.
-Peak experience is usually reached within about 20 minutes of feeling the initial onset of effects.
+The peak experience is usually reached within 20 minutes of feeling the first wave of effects.

 A common (and potentially dangerous) mistake people often make with this compound is getting impatient and taking a second dose too early.
 If you took THC-O and don’t feel anything after an hour, it’s important to wait at least one more hour before taking a second dose.
 The last thing you want is to have both doses kick in at the same time unexpectedly.

 It’s hard to find THC-O at the moment.
 There are a few companies selling it, such as Binoid, Delta Effex, or Bearly Legal — but avoid the vape carts and stick to the gummies or tinctures for this cannabinoid.

 There’s some concern over the safety of vaping THC-O because of its characteristic acetate chemical group.
 Many users on Reddit have already started reporting delayed onset of coughs and lung congestion after vaping THC-O-acetate.

 Some experts compare the risk of THC-O-Acetate with vitamin E acetate — a compound found in cheap vape carts that have been linked with a severe lung condition called lipoid pneumonia.

 No, THC-O is not found in nature.
 It’s one of the many synthetic cannabinoids in existence.